12 Steps To The Best Home Emergency Plan

 8. Expand Your Contact List

-Now, it’s time to expand your contact list to include important non-family phone numbers.
+Now, it’s time to expand your contact list to include non-family phone numbers.
 Make sure to include:

 - Primary-Care Physician